SOAP connection

 -

-Upload File: Use the Browse button to the right to browse to a WSDL or ZIP file.
-If providing a ZIP file, it must contain a single WSDL file, though it can also contain any XSD files that the WSDL is dependent on.
-Then click the Upload button.
-If uploading a WSDL with the same name as an existing WSDL, see Replacing an uploaded WSDL later on this page.
+Upload file: Click Browse to select a WSDL or ZIP file.
+A ZIP file must contain one WSDL file and can include XSD files that the WSDL depends on.
+Then click Upload.
+For uploading a WSDL with the same name as an existing one, see Replace an uploaded WSDL below.

 Note